natural-harmonia-gropius/hdr-toys/README.md

   glsl-shader-opts-append=chroma_correction_rate=3.0
   ```

-- **What does hdr-toys.lua do?**

-  This provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).
-  - the number of frames for 1/3 second, for reduce flickering.

 - **I don't use mpv, can I use these shaders?**

   These shaders use [mpv .hook syntax](https://libplacebo.org/custom-shaders/), which requires `libplacebo` for execution. ffmpeg and VLC should be able to use.
 In theory, porting to other shader like languages is very feasible.